Egbert-Azure/TRS80M1/hardware/model1-tuneup-1992.md

 2) Connecting a new address decoder
 3) Installing a 256K (or larger) banker
 4) Speed-up (from 1.7 to 5.3 MHz)

+> **Editorial note (2026, Egbert Schroeer):** The 1992 article above records the
+> conversion as unfinished — single density working, double density not yet
+> possible.
+That is the state as originally published and is left unchanged.
+> The story continued: the build was later completed, and the new WD2793
+> double-density controller ran — a striking result in practice.
+This note is a
+> later addition; the transcription is preserved as first published.

 ---